 All right.

-So and how is it that the FBI now this was interesting, what Andy McCarthy said.
+So, and how is it that the FBI now, this was interesting, what Andy McCarthy said.

-Well, that would be the president's counterintelligence operation.
+He said, any counterintelligence operation, well, that would be the president's counterintelligence operation.

-So what he's saying in that is Obama had to not only know, but approve of it, and it's his.
+So what he's saying in that is Obama had to not only know, but approve of it, and it's his and probably been updated on it.

 Nobody has ever asked him.

-Hillary Clinton, when did she know that what Steele was up to and when did she know it?
+Hillary Clinton, when did she know what Steele was up to and when did she know it?

-Uh when he was spying on Vladimir Putin's nuclear company as it was trying to get an unfair advantage in the U.S. market, try to corner the American uranium market.
+When he was spying on Vladimir Putin's nuclear company as it was trying to get an unfair advantage in the U.S. market, try to corner the American uranium market.

-He was reporting his stuff to his FBI handlers, and his FBI handlers told him that anything Russia, this sensitive, this counterintelligence oriented, was briefed directly to President Obama.
+And his FBI handlers told him that anything Russia, this sensitive, this counterintelligence-oriented, was briefed directly to President Obama.

 The president was briefed on this.

-If uh President Obama would be briefed on that, of course he would be briefed on the targeting of the Republican nominee of the 2016 election.
+If President Obama would be briefed on that, of course he would be briefed on the targeting of the Republican nominee of the 2016 election.

 He's never had to answer that question.

-As we continue, investigative reporter, also executive vice president and columnist for the Hill, John Solomon, is uh with us.
+As we continue, investigative reporter, also executive vice president and columnist for the Hill, John Solomon, is with us.

-Uh, there are a bunch of Walmart shopping Trump supporters, smelly ones.
+There are a bunch of Walmart shopping Trump supporters, smelly ones.

 Why?